-What is a triangle choke?
 The triangle choke (triangulo in Portuguese) is one of the basic techniques in Brazilian jiu-jitsu extracted from Judo martial art.
-It is achieved when the practitioner wraps his legs around his opponent’s neck and with one opponent’s arm inside the wrapped leg.
+It is a submission hold where a grappler traps the opponent’s neck and arm between his legs.

-- As an entry to the submission (triangle, wrist lock, armbar, omoplata, kimura, etc.).
+- It will help you access some submissions (triangle, wrist lock, armbar, omoplata, kimura, etc.).

 - Control your opponent and read his BJJ movement …

-There are many scenarios to reach this position (arm in arm out) like one arm is pressed into the opponent’s torso and the other is pulled forward.
+There are many scenarios to reach this position (arm in, arm out), like one arm being pressed into the opponent’s torso, and the other being pulled forward.

 N.B.
 Make sure to reach that position with a smooth arm-leg movement combination.
-However, you’ll give your opponent the chance to read your game and your attack will surely fail because it’s hard to finish the technique when your next move is widely obvious.
+However, you’ll give your opponent the chance to read your game, and your attack will surely fail.
+This is because it’s hard to finish the technique when your next move is widely apparent.

-Once you place one arm in/one arm out.
-Then, the attacking student needs to lock his legs near the opponent’s shoulders.
+Once you place one arm in/one arm out, the attacking student needs to lock his legs near the opponent’s shoulders.

 But make sure that the leg movement is done explosively and smoothly in combination with the hands’ movement (one arm in/one arm out).

-This new leg position serves to control and limit the opponent’s choices and also to close the distance within your opponent.
+This new leg position controls and limits the opponent’s choices and closes the distance within your opponent.

 Bonus tip: Certain triangle submissions, like the mounted triangle choke, won’t involve this explosive, upward movement.